Six-Session Yoga: Self-Generation & Short Version

 Now I rise as a Vajrasattva, holding vajra and bell, embracing a Bhagavati, and sporting with co-arising bliss.

-The beginning here is, again, when we visualize ourself as the yidam.
-Then we have again the vajra and bell and mudra commitments of Akshobhya.
+The beginning here is, again, when we visualize ourselves as the yidam.
+We have again the vajra and bell and mudra commitments of Akshobhya.
 Then:

 Without sense of a loss, I give, for the sake of my mothers, my land, my body and wealth,